vapor-ware/synse-docs/docs/server/user/quickstart.md

 ```

 This will run a new Synse Server container, exposed on port 5000.
 You can hit [API Endpoints](../api.v3.md)
-to see what Synse Server exposes, but there will be minimal data available.
+to see what Synse Server provides, but there will be minimal data available.
 Synse gets
 all device data from plugins; with no plugins registered, there will be no device data.

-You can also verify it started up correctly by inspecting the container logs:
+You may also verify it started up correctly by inspecting the container logs:

 ```
 docker logs synse-server